WALL-E: Writing

-Andrew Stanton conceived WALL-E during a lunch with fellow writers John Lasseter, Pete Docter, and Joe Ranft in 1994.
+As depicted in the teaser trailer, Andrew Stanton conceived WALL-E during a lunch with fellow writers John Lasseter, Pete Docter, and Joe Ranft in 1994.
 Toy Story was near completion and the writers brainstormed ideas for their next projects—A Bug's Life, Monsters, Inc., and Finding Nemo—at this lunch.
 Stanton asked, "What if mankind had to leave Earth and somebody forgot to turn off the last robot?"
 Having struggled for many years with making the characters in Toy Story appealing, Stanton found his simple Robinson Crusoe-esque idea of a lonely robot on a deserted planet strong.
-Stanton made WALL·E a waste collector as the idea was instantly understandable, and because it was a low-status menial job that made him sympathetic.
+Stanton made WALL-E a waste collector as the idea was instantly understandable, and because it was a low-status menial job that made him sympathetic.
 Stanton also liked the imagery of stacked cubes of garbage.
 He did not find the idea dark because having a planet covered in garbage was for him a childish imagining of disaster.

 Stanton and Docter developed the film under the title of Trash Planet for two months in 1995, but they did not know how to develop the story and Docter chose to direct Monsters, Inc. instead.
 Stanton came up with the idea of WALL-E finding a plant, because his life as the sole inhabitant on a deserted world reminded Stanton of a plant growing among pavements.
 Before they turned their attention to other projects, Stanton and Lasseter thought about having WALL-E fall in love, as it was the necessary progression away from loneliness.
 Stanton started writing WALL-E again in 2002 while completing Finding Nemo.
 Stanton formatted his script in a manner reminiscent of Dan O'Bannon's Alien.
 O'Bannon wrote his script in a manner Stanton found reminded him of haiku, where visual descriptions were done in continuous lines of a few words.
 Stanton wrote his robot "dialogue" conventionally, but placed them in brackets.
 In late 2003, Stanton and a few others created a story reel of the first twenty minutes of the film.
 Lasseter and Steve Jobs were impressed and officially began development, though Jobs stated he did not like the title, originally spelled "W.A.L.-E."